SoonaBritney/Schools_District_Analysis/README.md

 1) How is the district summary affected?
 - The number of the students in the Thomas High School 9th grade are 461, this group's (THS_9) average reading score is 83.72, average math score is 83.59.
 - Meantime, the total number of the school district is 39,170 including THS_9 students, and 38,709 excluding the THS_9 students.
-When exclude the THS_9 students from the total, the average reading score is 81.86, average math score is 78.93. it means, if we included the THS_9's dishonest math and reading scores, the overall average reading and math score would be up.
+When exclude the THS_9 students from the total, the average reading score is 81.86, average math score is 78.93.
+- It means, if we included the THS_9's dishonest math and reading scores, the overall average reading and math score would be up.

 2) How is the school summary affected?
+- We analyzed the school summery per school.

 3) How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 4) How does replacing the ninth-grade scores affect the following:
 5) Math and reading scores by grade